shtsai/algorithm/README.md

-# leetcode
+# My LeetCode Solutions
-My LeetCode Solutions
+This repository consists of my LeetCode solutions.